Sydney Airport: Terminal 2

 Terminal 2, located in the airport's northeastern section, is a domestic terminal and the former home of Ansett Australia's domestic operations.
 It features 20 parking bays served by aerobridges and several remote bays for regional aircraft.
-It serves FlyPelican, Jetstar, Rex Airlines, and Virgin Australia.
-There are lounges for Rex Airlines and Virgin Australia.
+It serves Jetstar, Link Airways, and Virgin Australia.
+Virgin Australia has a lounge for its customers in the terminal which features a dedicated entrance from the passenger drop-off area as well as its own security screening.